THE ACTS MODEL CHURCH

 11 And great fear came upon all the church, and upon as many as heard these things.

 Many prophetic people have moved into NW ARK because the Holy Spirit has shown them that this area is especially protected.
 There have been numerous confirmations – Corry ten Boom and David Wilkerson among them.
-You can read what both of them said HERE.

 We want to go into community because it is the best answer to all that ails the church and the world.
 Community is the New Testament way to live…the scripture says that we will be known by our love for each other.
 Some charge that this is a socialist principle, not realizing they just said they do not believe the Bible and miss the message God is giving us in Acts 5.